maysasaad/classificTION-/README.md

 Logistic Regression is a classification technique used in machine learning.
 It uses a logistic function to model the dependent variable. this technique is used while dealing with binary data.
 The performance of the baseline model is 80%.
+The recall of the baseline model is 22%.
-The model predicts that 30 cases would stop subscribing Syriatel services and they left.
+The model predicts that 28 cases would stop subscribing Syriatel services and they left.
-The model predicts that 95 cases would still subscribe Syriatel services and they are true.
+The model predicts that 97 cases would still subscribe Syriatel services and they are true.

 ### Final Model:( Decision tree Classifier with hyperparameters tuning)